Principled Latent Diffusion for Graphs via Laplacian Autoencoders: Principled Latent Diffusion for Graphs

 Here $\vec{H}_{\phi}$ is treated as an additional node feature, and $\rho$ can be any permutation-equivariant network.
 In our experiments, we use GIN~\citep{Xu+2018b} and GINE~\citep{hu2019strategies}.
 A latent sample is then obtained as

-Note that, as detailed in \Cref{app:imp_ae}, and depicted in \Cref{fig:ae}, we only use the eigenvectors associated to the $k$ lowest eigenvalues, as using the full matrix eigenvectors might be impractical for large graphs.
+Note that, as detailed in \Cref{app:imp_ae}, and depicted in \Cref{fig:ae}, we only use the eigenvectors associated with the $k$ lowest eigenvalues, as using the full matrix eigenvectors might be impractical for large graphs.

 \paragraph{Decoder} The decoder reconstructs both node and edge labels as well as the adjacency matrix.
 Node labels are predicted as

 where $\vec{W}^{D_x} \in \mathbb{R}^{d \times a}$ is a projection matrix and $\vec{b}^{D_x}$ is a bias.
 To reconstruct the adjacency matrix, we first process $\vec{Z}$ to produce bilinear scores,